FedericoTartarini/reproducible-research/README.md

 ### IDE

-Well as you all know my preferred choice are [JET Brains IDEs](https://www.jetbrains.com/products.html) and for Python and R I would reccommend using [PyCharm](https://www.jetbrains.com/pycharm/).
+You may want to take advantage of the power of IDEs.
+Well as you all know my preferred choice are [JET Brains IDEs](https://www.jetbrains.com/products.html) and for Python and R I would recommend using [PyCharm](https://www.jetbrains.com/pycharm/).
 Alternatives are:

 * [visual Studio (VS) code](https://code.visualstudio.com)
 * [RStudio](https://rstudio.com)